qgis/QGIS-Documentation/docs/user_manual/preamble/foreword.rst

 features.
 The initial goal of the project was to provide a GIS data viewer.
-QGIS has reached the point in its evolution where it is being used for their daily GIS data-viewing needs, for data capture, for advanced GIS analysis, and for presentations in the form of sophisticated maps, atlases and reports.
+QGIS has reached the point in its evolution where it is being used for daily GIS data-viewing needs, for data capture, for advanced GIS analysis, and for presentations in the form of sophisticated maps, atlases and reports.
 QGIS supports a wealth of raster and vector data formats, with new